 Head Coach Paul Davenport

-Davenport begins his sixth season as the head coach of the Hill College men's and women's soccer programs.
+Davenport begins his seventh season as the head coach of the Hill College men's and women's soccer programs.

-Davenport has been named the Plains District Coach of the Year in 2014 and 2015.
+Davenport has been named the Plains District Coach of the Year in 2014 and 2015 and Region V Coach of the Year in 2016.
 He was the only coach in the nation to manage both men and women’s soccer programs to Regional Championships in 2014.
 Coach Davenport has also achieved 100+ wins during his time at Hill College including wins over #2 Illinois Central (2014) and #4 Pima (2015) at the National Championship Tournament.
 Also since joining the soccer program, Davenport has been able to successfully move on men and women to all levels on collegiate soccer including NCAA D1, D2, D3, NAIA D1 in the last 4 years to continue their college educations and more than half of them have received soccer scholarships to play at their respected colleges.

 Davenport’s collegiate coaching experience began at TCU where he served as Director of Operations for the women’s soccer team between 2008-10.
 In 2011, he was named assistant coach at TCU before taking the job at Hill College.
 He was able to learn under Mountain West Conference Coach of the Year Dan Abdalla and also now current head coach, Mark Plakorus, of the University of Montana.